Dominic Revan: Aston Villa

 Revan was named in the Aston Villa starting line-up for his senior debut on 8 January 2021 in an FA Cup third round tie against Liverpool.

 On 15 January 2021, Revan joined Weymouth of the National League on loan for the rest of the season.
 The following day, Revan made his Weymouth debut in a 1–0 home defeat to Darlington in the FA Trophy.
 On 10 April 2021, Revan suffered a broken jaw in a National League match against Torquay United.
 On 26 April, the injury led to his loan spell being cut short and Revan returned to Aston Villa.

 On 31 August 2021, Revan joined League Two side Northampton Town on loan until January 2022.
 He made six appearances in an injury-hit loan spell, before returning to Aston Villa.

 On 10 June 2022, Revan was released by Aston Villa.

 Barnet

 On 2 September 2022, Revan signed for National League club Barnet.
 He made his debut in a 3–1 defeat to Aldershot Town the following day.
 Revan scored his first goal in senior football on 15 October 2022, in a 3–0 victory over Weston-super-Mare in the FA Cup.
 Revan joined Banbury United on a one-month loan on 25 August 2023.

 On 15 December 2023, he joined Hampton & Richmond Borough on an initial one-month loan deal.
 On 16 January 2024, he joined the club on a permanent basis for an undisclosed fee.

 Salisbury

 In June 2025, Revan joined National League South side Salisbury.
+He went on to make 43 appearances in his first season with The Whites, scoring once.